MewPurPur/godsvg-website/src/articles/1.0-alpha8/article.md

 Previously, the "View in List" functionality did nothing with path commands and polygon/polyline points.
 This has now been fixed.

-The "Export" formatter settings used to have no effect, aside from the XML formatting settings (which is why I missed this to begin with).
+The "Export" formatter settings used to have no effect, aside from the XML formatting settings (which is why I didn't notice this bug to begin with).
 This has now been fixed.

 Uppercase "E" for exponent notation is a valid syntax in pathdata and transform lists, but GodSVG didn't recognize it, resulting in some imported SVGs getting broken.
 This will no longer happen.

 When the viewbox of a graphic was different from its width and height, shapes added from the viewport's right-click popup were not using the correct position.
 This has been fixed.